With more than 400 years of fascinating history packed into 21 square miles, Bermuda is alluring for lovers of history and culture.

 African Diaspora Heritage Trail

 The African Diaspora Heritage Trail winds throughout the island, but one major stop is at the Dockyard in the National Museum of Bermuda.
-Visit the First Floor of the Commissioner's House to see the exhibit on the slave trade and slavery in Bermuda – it's a fascinating, enlightening collection of stories, photos, objects and shipwreck artefacts.
+Visit the First Floor of the Commissioner's House to see the exhibit on the trade of enslaved individuals and enslavement in Bermuda – it's a fascinating, enlightening collection of stories, photos, objects and shipwreck artefacts.